-\begin{example} Suppose, as in Example~\ref{eqn:2pointvalue}, $V$ is either $v_L$ or $v_H$, each with probability 1/2, but now, a better-informed speculator is present.
-Agent expected revenues are given in Table~\ref{tab:infoasymrev} and an illustration of how the creator's revenues vary with her choice of mint price $p_0$ are shown in Figure~\ref{fig:asym_no_royalties}.
-As in Example~\ref{eqn:2pointvalue}, the creator's optimal revenues are again given by $\max\{v_L,v_H/2\}<E[V]$.
-But one difference here is that the speculator ``front-runs'' the end-buyer, and leaves him without any revenues. \end{example}

 The following corollary recaps the main points. \begin{corollary}[No Royalties, Better-Informed Speculator] In the presence of a better-informed speculator, without the possibility of royalties, the creator's expected profits collapse back to those of Corollary~\ref{cor:nono}.
-The creator can no longer ``piggy-back'' off the speculator's access to the aftermarket (described in Corollary~\ref{cor:noyes}). \end{corollary}
+The creator can no longer piggyback on the speculator's access to the aftermarket (described in Corollary~\ref{cor:noyes}). \end{corollary}